Juke34/fix-anaconda-licensing-issues/docs/en/pages/conda-installation.md

-# Installing Conda
+# Install conda without license problems: Miniforge

-Here we show how to install conda without any licensing issue.
+Here we show how to install Miniforge, a minimal version of Conda, which avoids licensing issues.

-## Download

 !!! info "Different Condas"